25 states are reporting widespread seasonal flu activity, the CDC says

 H1N1 is the primary strain seen; it's no longer called "swine flu"

-The number of states reporting widespread seasonal flu activity jumped from 10 to 25 last week, the Centers for Disease Control and Prevention said Friday.
+The number of states reporting widespread seasonal flu activity jumped from four to 10 last week, the Centers for Disease Control and Prevention said Friday.

-Widespread activity was reported in Alabama, Alaska, Arkansas, Colorado, Connecticut, Georgia, Idaho, Illinois, Indiana, Kansas, Louisiana, Massachusetts, Minnesota, Nebraska, Nevada, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Texas, Utah, Virginia, Washington state and Wyoming, according to the CDC’s weekly flu advisory report, covering the week ending December 28.
+Widespread activity was reported in Alabama, Alaska, Kansas, Louisiana, Massachusetts, New York, Pennsylvania, Texas, Virginia and Wyoming, according to the CDC’s weekly flu advisory report, covering the week ending December 21.

 “Widespread” means that more than 50% of geographic regions in a state – counties, for example – are reporting flu activity.
 It addresses the spread of the flu, not its severity.

-However, 20 states experienced a high proportion of outpatient visits to health care providers for flu-like illnesses.
-The most severe activity seems to be located in the Southeastern states.
+However, six states – Alabama, Louisiana, Mississippi, Missouri, Oklahoma and Texas – reported a high proportion of outpatient visits to health care providers for flu-like illnesses.

-So far, “it’s a typical influenza season, if I can use that word,” Dr. Michael Jhung, a medical officer in the CDC’s flu division, told CNN last week.
+So far, “it’s a typical influenza season, if I can use that word,” said Dr. Michael Jhung, a medical officer in the CDC’s flu division.

 The season usually begins in the winter months and peaks in January or February.